pzacha/Solar-system-model/README.md

-# Project Name
+# Solar system model
-> Simple 2D solar system simulator.
+> 2D gravitational model of solar system.

 ## General info
-2D Solar system simulator.
-It uses Euler method to estimate location and velocity of objects.
+Gravitational model of the solar system.
+Uses the Euler method to estimate the position and velocity of objects.

 ## Screenshots
 User menu with available options.